 Matt Lauer Gets Combative with Karl Rove on Today

 MATT LAUER: The book only comes out today.
 Already the critics have gotten a hold of it.
 And some are saying this is 500 pages of you rewriting history, that this is putting the best possible spin on some very controversial episodes.
 Dana Milbank, who wrote about the Bush White House for the Washington Post writes "That business about President George Bush misleading the nation about Iraq?
-Didn't happen."-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+Didn't happen."

 [On screen graphic: "That business about President George W. Bush misleading the nation about Iraq?
 Didn't happen....Condoning torture?
 Wrong!...Rove had two-and-a-half years to reflect on what turned Bush into the least popular president in modern history.
 Yet Bush's Brain is still in the war room."]